 By Bill Moffett on July 8, 2015

-Filed under Process Manufacturing & Resources
+Filed under Discrete Manufacturing

 Manufacturers are moving away from the product-centric models of the past and are now seeking new ways to connect with their customers, understand their needs and deliver products that exceed expectations

 The manufacturing industry has always embraced change.
-Examples of this include Henry Ford driving the introduction of the assembly line to automobile manufacturing, World War II revolutionising the process of large-scale production, and the Japanese manufacturing engines embracing Edward Deming’s thoughts on total quality management.
+Examples of this include Henry Ford driving the introduction of the assembly line to automobile manufacturing, World War II revolutionizing the process of large-scale production, and the Japanese manufacturing engines embracing Edward Deming’s thoughts on total quality management.
 It’s a certainty that manufacturers will seek continuous improvement.

 Historically, though, the mantra for manufacturers has been to focus simply on driving efficiency and effectiveness within production operations.
 The basic belief has been that the only lever a manufacturer could pull to determine how effective they could be was based on how low they could get production and operational costs.
 This approach is very closed in its scope.
 It assumes that the best a manufacturer can ever be – the most success they can hope to achieve – is dependent solely on how well they manufacture and deliver products to customers.

-In today’s customer-centric environment, manufacturers need to look outside the four walls of their organisation and begin to focus on the external marketplace itself.
+In today’s customer-centric environment, manufacturers need to look outside the four walls of their organization and begin to focus on the external marketplace itself.
 They are collaborating extensively with their customers and are adopting more collaborative supplier and customer-oriented business models.
 These manufacturers know they must put more effort into actually engaging in the marketplace where their products are judged and where the customer determines the winners and losers.
-They prioritise working more effectively in all aspects of their business and not just in the production and distribution areas.
+They priorities working more effectively in all aspects of their business and not just in the production and distribution areas.

 It’s a new paradigm for manufacturing.
-By focusing on how well internal departments collaborate within their own organisations – specifically in the sales, marketing and service departments – these manufacturers are, in turn, able to engage even more closely with their customers, improve profitability, develop much closer ties with the marketplace and are top of mind in the battles for customer mindshare.
+By focusing on how well internal departments collaborate within their own organizations – specifically in the sales, marketing and service departments – these manufacturers are, in turn, able to engage even more closely with their customers, improve profitability, develop much closer ties with the marketplace and are top of mind in the battles for customer mindshare.